 John: Sure Peter.
 Thank you.
 First of all, for having me on, on the podcast, I'm looking forward to the conversation.
 My name is John Sheldon.
 I'm the chief marketing officer today at smile direct club.
 Smile direct club sells aligners that straighten your teeth.
 And we also have oral care products such as whitening to help where you get the confidence that comes from a smile that you love.

 I've been you know, in and around eCommerce and, and direct to consumer businesses for.
-Almost 25 years now since kind of the Dawn of the internet and you know, tried a bunch of different angles when I was young and getting in worked in technology, worked in through marketing, did some consulting work, but really marketing was the door that, that just fit for me.
+Almost 25 years now since kind of the Dawn of the internet and you know, tried a bunch of different angles when I was a young marketer and getting in work in technology, worked in through market, did some consulting work, but really marketing was the door that, that just fit for me.